 Paramhansa Yogananda used to like to remind people that the Cure D’Ars also said, “If you only knew how much God loved you, you would die for joy!”

-Paramhansa Yogananda saw Jesus Christ in vision many times, and he said this painting by Heinrich Hoffman looked the most like the real-life Jesus.
+Paramhansa Yogananda saw Jesus Christ in vision many times, and he said that the paintings by Heinrich Hoffman looked the most like the real-life Jesus of any art availble at the time.

 Spiritual Power of Man’s Word